Meet the Team

 State University of New York Polytechnic Institute

-Jon Crall, Ph.D., is a staff R&D engineer on Kitware’s Computer Vision (CV) Team located in Clifton Park, New York.
-He’s a machine learning and Python expert.
-He uses deep learning to solve computer vision problems in areas such as classification, detection, and segmentation.
+Jon Crall, Ph.D., is a staff R&D engineer on Kitware’s Computer Vision Team.
+He is a machine learning (ML) and Python expert with significant experience in computer vision, geospatial AI, and scientific software.
+He applies ML to real-world problems in areas such as classification, detection, and segmentation.

-Jon received his Ph.D. in computer vision from Rensselaer Polytechnic Institute in 2017.
-His thesis focused on the problem of instance recognition of individual animals.
-In 2010, he received his bachelor’s degree in computer science with a minor in math from the State University of New York Polytechnic Institute.
+He received his Ph.D. in computer science from Rensselaer Polytechnic Institute in 2017.
+There, he focused on the problem of instance recognition of individual animals and served as the lead image-analysis developer for the Image Based Ecological Information System (IBEIS).
+That work contributed to wildlife-identification efforts including Wildbook and was adopted by multiple research teams around the world.
+He received his bachelor’s degree in computer science with a minor in math from the State University of New York Polytechnic Institute in 2010.

 Invited Talks & Media